dougspeed/LDAK/README.md

 # check ldak runs if you type the following
 ldak6
 ```

-Please note that the conda version of LDAK is usually a few months out of date (so if you require the latest version of LDAK, please download the Linux executable)

 3 - The final option is to compile LDAK yourself.
 You should first download the source code from the repository at the top of this page (either use git clone, or press the green button that says "Code", then select "Download zip").
 You can then compile LDAK using a command such as